PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 Kim wasn't so convinced.
 He moved again to leave, pulling Tom with him.

-“Ok, ok.
-The cow for the pips.”
-Jack negotiated, “But all three mind?”
+“Alright, alright.
+The cow for the pips,” Jack negotiated, “but all three mind?”